DHANYA-00/-Ecommerce-Follow-Along/README.md

 Create Cart Schema – Define how products are stored in the cart.
 Implement API Endpoint – Receive and store product details in the cart.
 By the end, your backend will support adding products to a user’s cart and storing them in the database.

+**Milestone 18**

+*Overview:*

+we will create an Backend endpoint for the cart page.
+We will write the backend logic to fetch all the products inside user cart to display in cart page.

+**Steps**
+- Create an Backend endpoint for cart page.
+- Write and endpoint to get products inside cart for user.